ni/nimble/specs/TEMPLATE.md

 *Important aspects of the planned implementation with careful consideration of web standards and integration.*

+*Highlight any alternative implementations you considered in each section.*

 ### States

 *Key component states, valid state transitions, and how interactions trigger a state transition.*